Recommended resources for indie authors

 Below are a number of sites we recommend for those just starting out.
 There are many others, and we recommend you do your homework and research before you spend a single cent.

-You can also ask for referrals and recommendations in the ROSA Facebook group or in the ROSA Forum, or in any of the other wonderful support groups for Indie authors on facebook, Kindle's forums, or the wider internet.
+ROSA members can also ask for referrals and recommendations in the ROSA Members' Facebook group or in their local chapter WhatsApp group, and there are many other wonderful support groups for Indie authors on Facebook, and the wider internet.

 Editors and Proof Readers

-Several ROSA members, listed below, offer editorial services.
-You can also check out the South African editors listed with SAFREA or PEG, however you should note that members of these two latter organisations do not necessarily specialise in or understand the conventions of genre fiction, especially Romance..
+You can also check out the South African editors listed with SAFREA or PEG, however you should note that members of these two latter organisations do not necessarily specialise in or understand the conventions of genre fiction, especially Romance.

 There are loads of wonderful book cover designers out there, with prices ranging from affordable to eye-watering.
 But you get what you pay for!
 Check out the designer's portfolio before hiring, and ensure the designer knows the Romance market.
 If you can't afford a custom cover, there are also many designers who sell pre-made covers at very affordable prices.
 Here is just a small selection of our favourites.